in2code-de/powermail_cleaner/Documentation/Configuration/General.rst

 Minimal example of TypoScript:

 *   Powermail Cleaner adds its settings to the configuration of Powermail.
-*   Below you see the default configuration:
+*   Below you can see the default configuration:

 ..  code-block:: typoscript